limiu82214/lazyAppleMusic/README.md

 ## BUG

 - remain time sync
-- `g` will change current playlist
+- `g` will change current playlist (when the track be founded in other playlist)

 ## TODO